Tennessee State Route 437

 State Route 437 (SR 437, or Shelbyville Bypass) is a 6.4 mi state highway in Bedford County in the central part of the U.S. state of Tennessee.
 The route is a bypass of Shelbyville, around the northern and eastern parts of the city.

 Route description

 SR 437 begins at an interchange with US 231/SR 10/SR 82 (Florida Short Route) in the northern part of Shelbyville.
 It travels to the east-southeast and then curves to the south and has an intersection with SR 64 east of Shelbyville and meets its eastern terminus, an intersection with US 41A/SR 16 east of town.
 The entire route is a 2-lane highway.

 History

-In 2011, it was reported that the highway had opened to traffic.
+The Shelbyville Bypass cost $14.8 million and was funded by the American Recovery and Reinvestment Act in July 2009.
+In 2011, it was reported that the highway was opened to traffic.

+Extending SR 437 has been discussed, but as of March 2024, the project has stagnated.
+The delay could stem from issues such as the lack of State funding, the increased cost of road maintenance on local government, and zoning issues along the proposed path of the project.